bley-gold/Jig-Saw-Video/README.md

 # Jigsaw Puzzle Game

 Welcome to the Jigsaw Puzzle Game!
 This project is a simple web-based game where users can solve a jigsaw puzzle by dragging and dropping pieces into place.
+Once done the  picture turns into a video and plays.

 ## Instructions: